Frances and Richard Lockridge: Lt. Heimrich series

 In the second Mr. and Mrs. North novel, Murder Out of Turn (1941), the couple and their New York City homicide detective friend, Lt.
 Bill Weigand, encounter murder out of town, near Brewster, New York.
 There they meet an officer of the New York State Bureau of Criminal Identification (referred to in some later books as the Bureau of Criminal Investigation), Lt.
 Heimrich (in later books given the first name Merton, and achieving promotion to Captain).
 Heimrich also guest-starred in a 1946 Mr. and Mrs. North book, Death of a Tall Man, before becoming the star of his own series of twenty-two novels, beginning with Think of Death (1947).
+Richard continued the series after Frances' death in 1963.

+Co-written by Richard and Frances: